 So that’s it, garlic is not only easy to grow but very straightforward to cure and store.

 Over to you now!
-Have you tried growing garlic?
-Tell us how you got on in the comments below.
+Any tips for us on how to grow garlic?
+Tell us in the comments below.